 The job of the connector is to connect model elements.

 This is an example of how building blocks are used.

-Constructing a model (Continued.) • Since 'Soil Fertility' will decrease during cropping year, you will have to make an outflow from 'Soil Fertility'.
-Name the flow as 'Depletion'. • 'Depletion' depend on depleting factor (D), length of cropping year and length of fallow year (if it is a fallow year, depletion will not occur).
+Constructing a model (Continued.)

+- o Since 'Soil Fertility' will decrease during cropping year, you will have to make an outflow from 'Soil Fertility'.
+Name the flow as 'Depletion'. - o 'Depletion' depend on depleting factor (D), length of cropping year and length of fallow year (if it is a fallow year, depletion will not occur).
 Make 3 converters and name them as D, TimeCrop and TimeFallow.
-Connect all 3 converters to 'Depletion' Now you will need to define the relationship between those parameters into an equation in 'Depletion'.
-See what happen if you click twice on 'Depletion'. • Click Cancel and see what happen if you click on the globe icon then clicking twice on 'Depletion'.
-You are now in equation box.
-Type out the following equation: IF(MOD(TIME, (TimeCrop+TimeFallow)) <timecrop) then<br="">(Soil_FertilityD) ELSE(0)1</timecrop)> Make sure there is a connection from 'Soil Fertility' to 'Depletion' • You will see that all building blocks except 'Depletion' has question mark on them.
+Connect all 3 converters to 'Depletion' - o Now you will need to define the relationship between those parameters into an equation in 'Depletion'.
+See what happen if you click twice on 'Depletion'. - o Click Cancel and see what happen if you click on the globe icon then clicking twice on 'Depletion'. - o You are now in equation box.
+Type out the following equation:

+IF(MOD(TIME, (TimeCrop+TimeFallow)) <TimeCrop) THEN (Soil_FertilityD) ELSE(0)1 Make sure there is a connection from 'Soil Fertility' to 'Depletion'

+- You will see that all building blocks except 'Depletion' has question mark on them.
 They are asking for a value.
 Put the following value just for a try out.
-D=0.4, Soil fertility=10, TimeFallow=3, TimeCrop=3 • Now, do the same step for recreation factor, which is an inflow to 'Soil Fertility'.
+D=0.4, Soil fertility=10, TimeFallow=3, TimeCrop=3 - Now, do the same step for recreation factor, which is an inflow to 'Soil Fertility'.
 What do you think should be the equation in 'Recreation'?
-First try a constant value, for example put IF(MOD(TIME, (TimeCrop+TimeFallow)) > TimeCrop)THEN(0.2) ELSE(0) • The Trenbath model used a 'saturation' function in which the recreation depends on the difference between current fertility and a maximum value (Finf), modified by a 'half-recovery time' Kfert, so we make converters for Finf (value e.g. 10) and Kfert (value e.g. 5): IF(MOD(TIME, (TimeCrop+TimeFallow)) >TimeCrop)THEN((Finf-Soil_Fertility)Soil_Fertility/(Finf- Soil_Fertility+KfertFinf)) ELSE(0) • Now go to the third layer.
+First try a constant value, for example put o The Trenbath model used a 'saturation' function in which the recreation depends on the difference between current fertility and a maximum value (Finf), modified by a 'half-recovery time' Kfert, so we make converters for Finf (value e.g. 10) and Kfert (value e.g. 5):

+IF(MOD(TIME, (TimeCrop+TimeFallow)) > TimeCrop)THEN(0.2) ELSE(0)

+IF(MOD(TIME, (TimeCrop+TimeFallow)) >TimeCrop)THEN((Finf-Soil_Fertility)Soil_Fertility/(Finf-Soil_Fertility+KfertFinf)) ELSE(0)

+o Now go to the third layer.
 You will now see the values and equations of your model.
-MOD/TIME (TimeCropy TimeEallow)) will give current time minus the already completed cycles.
-The early part of a new